Virgilio99dev/Search-bar/README.md

         -   `iconColor`: Color of the search icon (default: "black").
         -   `clearIconColor`: Color of the clear icon (default: "#999").
         -   `iconSize`: Size of the search icon (default: "20px").
+        -   `position`: Specifies the type of positioning method used for the search bar (default: "relative").
+Other possible values include "absolute", "fixed", "sticky", and "static".
+        -   `right`: Controls the right offset of the search bar.
+It can be used to adjust the position of the search bar within its container (default: "0px").
     -   `filterProperty`: The property of each item to filter on.
     -   `triggerWhen`: Event trigger for updating search results (`click`, `keyup`, or `keydown`) default value: "click".
 -   `callback`: A function to be called whenever the search results are updated.